Multi-Level Damage-Aware Graph Learning for Resilient UAV Swarm Networks: Introduction

 Resilient algorithms were first studied in wireless sensor networks (WSNs) under static scenarios \cite{wsn1, wsn2, wsn3, wsn4}.
 Subsequently, with the advent of mobile WSNs, mobility-based algorithms were developed to restore communication connectivity through node movements \cite{mv_cut1, mv_cut2, mv_cut3, mv_ms1, mv_wsn1, mv_wsn2, mv_wsn3, mv_opt1, mv_opt2, mv_opt3}, and were later extended for USNETs \cite{hero, sidr, mgc, demd}.
 These approaches can be categorized into critical node replacement, central aggregation, and optimal planning algorithms.
 The first category moves the backup neighboring nodes to replace the position of destroyed critical nodes \cite{mv_cut1, mv_cut2, mv_cut3, mv_ms1}, yet they suffer from severe cascaded motion problems under multiple destroyed UAVs.
 The second category aggregates the remaining nodes toward a central meeting point \cite{mv_wsn1, mv_wsn2, mv_wsn3, hero, sidr}, whereas these algorithms often result in prolonged recovery time, as the time is determined by the node farthest from the meeting point.
 The third category focuses on minimizing the recovery time by planning optimal recovery trajectories for every remaining node \cite{mv_opt1, mv_opt2, mv_opt3}.
 Through the optimization of individual recovery paths, the algorithm ensures that each node moves along the most efficient route, reducing overall recovery time.

-Among existing optimal planning algorithms, graph-learning-based approaches \cite{mgc, demd} have achieved state-of-the-art performance by considering the interactions between UAV nodes and leveraging the powerful information aggregation capabilities of Graph Convolution Networks (GCN).
-However, there are two major challenges in using graph-learning algorithms to address CNS issues.
+Among existing optimal planning algorithms, graph-learning-based approaches \cite{gat, mgc, demd} have achieved state-of-the-art performance by considering the interactions between UAV nodes and leveraging the powerful information aggregation capabilities of Graph Convolution Networks (GCN).
+However, there are three major challenges in using graph-learning algorithms to address CNS issues.
 The first is spatial over-aggregation that arises from the uneven topology of the remaining network, where certain nodes become highly clustered.
 This can lead to some nodes focusing excessively on a few high-degree neighbors while neglecting others, resulting in inefficient recovery trajectories that aggregate around high-degree nodes.
-The second challenge is non-convergence, which occurs under massive damage scenarios where the network becomes sparse as few links remain within disconnected regions.
-This sparsity can impede the convergence of graph-based algorithms, as nodes lack sufficient local connectivity to effectively propagate information.
-Consequently, the recovery process may either fail to converge or take significantly longer, especially in the case of extensive damage.
+The second challenge is that a sparse network topology under extensive damage can impede the convergence of graph-based algorithms, as nodes lack sufficient local connectivity to effectively propagate information.
+Consequently, these algorithms may fail to restore the connectivity.
+The third challenge lies on the scalability.
+Since GCN is a transductive learning approach \cite{gcn}, the changes of damage cases and swarm scales require additional online iterations or numerous pre-trained models, harming the deployment feasibility of graph learning-based algorithms.